-081 SELF-ADVOCACY FOR STUDENTS WITH DISABILITIES 1 UNIT
+081 SELF-ADVOCACY FOR STUDENTS WITH DISABILITIES

-Designed for students who want to learn more about self advocacy.
-Involves prescriptive instruction emphasizing personal empowerment, support systems, understanding one's strengths, and legal and ethical issues including awareness of disabilities.
-May be repeated for a maximum of 4 units.
+Designed for students who want to learn about self advocacy.
+Involves more prescriptive instruction emphasizing personal empowerment, support systems, understanding one's strengths, and legal and ethical issues including awareness of disabilities.
+May be taken for a maximum of 4 units.
 Pass/No Pass only.
 Non-degree applicable.